 The re-appropriated image of El Corte Inglés, while paying a seemingly close tribute to many aspects of Las Meninas, also makes major changes to it, deliberately recasts its time and place frame from the XVII to the XXI century and from the Spanish royal castle to a photographic studio, and as a result it gives life to a new visual product that may perhaps look somewhat flat and unnaturally staged but that is well fit for its commercial purpose and context.
 In the process the exquisite richness and complexities of the original get intentionally lost since they are not functional to the task at hand, and only those elements that are useful to the intended persuasive message are retained while the others are dismissed as irrelevant or distracting.
 The original meaning and significance are emptied and replaced by new ones.

-But the aura of the original is not dispersed: through the cleverly focused reuse of this iconic and internationally recognized painting the advertising poster candidly appropriates the cultural prestige and high artistic quality of Las Meninas and powerfully transfers these values to the department store El Corte Inglés and to the products it sells, as clearly stated by the caption ‘welcome where the fashion is art – bienvenido donde la moda es arte’.
-Interestingly English appears first and in big letters, showing that the message is specially aimed at tourists visiting Madrid and the Museo del Prado where Las Meninas constitutes a main attraction.
+But the aura of the original is not dispersed, or better it is dispersed only in the poster while it gloriously lives on in the painting and this is so, I venture, because the two modes, that of high art and of visual culture, remain separate, and the concept of aura simply has no sense for the latter (Benjamin): the poster appropriates the cultural prestige and the iconic and internationally recognized qualities of Las Meninas and candidly transfers them to the department store and to its products, as stated by the caption ‘welcome where the fashion is art – bienvenido donde la moda es arte’.
+Interestingly English appears first and in big letters, showing that the message is specially aimed at tourists visiting Madrid and the Museo del Prado.

-The department store itself becomes in this way identified with a museum of high fashion, and fashion itself with art, as characteristically Spanish as Las Meninas, with its associated implication of excellence and splendid tradition, and the beholders now turned prospective consumers can rest assured that by making their purchases at El Corte Inglés they are not only buying the best quality, but also that in so doing they personally acquire distinction and become part of an aesthetically and culturally savvy élite.
+The department store becomes identified with a museum of high fashion – and fashion with art – as characteristically Spanish as Las Meninas, with its associated implication of excellence and splendid tradition, and the beholders/customers can rest assured that by making their purchases at El Corte Inglés they are not only buying the best quality, but also that in so doing they personally acquire distinction and become part of an aesthetically and culturally savvy élite.

 List of illustrations